cagov/covid19.ca.gov-site-eng-playbook/content/pages/teams/rad/sample-projects.md

 - Understand how our visitors use the page

 ### 🔎 Objectives of the study:
-- Understand why each, previously identified, segment would visit the industry guidance
+- Understand why each segment would visit the industry guidance
 - Understand how they navigate the page
 - Understand what they prioritize when checking the industry guidance page: what’s relevant and what’s not
 - Understand when would they revisit the page and for what purpose: returning visitors